HL7/davinci-pcde/input/pagecontent/spec.md

 #### Authorization
 This IG supplements PDex and allows the use of the same authorization process for member directed exchange.
 By using the SMART on FHIR implementation of OAuth 2.0 and providing an appropriate access token from an original payer's system to a new payer at the request of a member, the new payer's application is able to authenticate to the original payer's system and gain access to information authorized by the member.

 Since the CMS Notice of Proposed Rule Making requires that the member may direct the exchange of information from payers for up to five years after a member leaves a plan, there may be the need to permit new payers to access more than just the prior plan.
-It may be necessary to include a number of prior plans that fall within the 5 year time frame.
+It may be necessary to include a number of prior plans that fall within the 5-year time frame.
 Payer systems **SHALL** therefore allow members to authorize multiple other payers to retrieve relevant information.
 Note that while regulations may establish a minimum period of time over which payers must provide data, this guide establishes no maximum.
 Payers are free to share information relevant to transition of coverage that covers a longer period of time if it is available.

 ##### Handling Sensitive Data
 Payers **SHALL** provide a method for past members to authorize the exchange sensitive information as defined by federal, state and, where appropriate, local statue.
 In the event that a member does not permit a payer to exchange sensitive data, the payer **SHALL** have a method to sequester such information and make it unavailable for exchange.
 This **SHOULD** happen as part of the authorization process.